 Marijuana was legalized in Michigan in 2008 for medical purposes, but it is only available to acute and terminally ill patients.
 In 2018, however, cannabis was recreationally legalized in Michigan.
 You can have up to 2.5 oz in your possession and up to 10 oz in the home.

 You can grow up to 12 plants in a private and enclosed space if you are 21 years or older; your caregiver is also legally allowed to cultivate if you are unable to grow them yourself and are a medical marijuana patient.

 Marijuana consumption is legal for medical use.
 Patients and caregivers are allowed up to 4 oz. every 30 days.
 After paying a fee, you can grow up to six plants that are mature and flowering.
 However, the space must be enclosed, locked and secure.

 Weed was legalized for medicinal use in Montana in 2004.
 If you are a registered cardholder, you are allowed to grow a maximum of 4 mature plants, including four seedlings.
 You are allowed to have in your possession up to 1 oz. of marijuana, eight grams of cannabis concentrate and up to eight vape cartridges.

 If two people are living together and both are approved cardholders, they can have up to 8 mature plants and 8 seedlings on the premises.
 If you’re cultivating in Montana, you have to report the location of the plants and seedlings in your home to the Department of Public Health.

 Growing Marijuana: Nevada

 Cannabis was legalized for medicinal use in November 2000, and Nevada pulled the trigger and allowed it to become legal for recreational use in November 2016 when Question 2 passed with 54% of the vote.
-Adults are allowed to grow a maximum of six plants as long as they live more than 25 miles away from a dispensary.
+Adults are allowed to grow marijuana for personal use as long as they live more than 25 miles away from a dispensary.